-8.5.1.
-It is a condition of the Student visa (subclass 500) that awardees do not stay in Australia after the visa end date.

-- 8.5.2.
-In circumstances where an extension to an awardee's scholarship has been approved by DFAT, the awardee must apply for a further Student visa (subclass 500) to stay in Australia beyond their initial visa expiry date.
-DFAT must indicate its support by providing a letter of no objection to the awardee to include in their visa application to the Department of Home Affairs. - 8.5.3.
-Awardees must obtain support from the Australia Awards Delivery Section before the Department of Home Affairs can consider the awardee's application for a further student visa to remain in Australia past their initial visa expiry date. - 8.5.4.
-Costs of visa extension are the responsibility of the awardee. - 8.5.5.
-An institution must request the Australia Awards Delivery Section to provide a 'letter of no objection' for a further visa when DFAT authorises a variation that permits the awardee to stay in Australia past their initial visa expiry date. - 8.5.6.
-The institution should make sure the passport details of the awardees and dependents (if any) are up to date in OASIS to enable DFAT's issuance of a correct letter of no objection. - 8.5.7.
-If the Program Area approves an extension to an awardee's scholarship, the Australia Awards Delivery Section will provide a 'letter of no objection' to allow the Department of Home Affairs to consider an awardee's application for a further student visa.
+- 8.5.1.
+It is a condition of the Student visa (subclass 500) that awardees do not stay in Australia after the visa end date. - 8.5.2.
+In circumstances where an extension to an awardee's scholarship has been approved by DFAT, the awardee must apply for a new DFATsponsored Student visa (subclass 500) to stay in Australia beyond their initial visa expiry date.
+DFAT must indicate its support by providing a 'No Objection Letter' to the awardee to include in their visa application to the Department of Home Affairs. - 8.5.3. {A} Awardees must obtain support from the Global Education and Scholarships Section before the Department of Home Affairs can consider the awardee's application for a further student visa to remain in Australia past their initial visa expiry date. - 8.5.4. {A} Costs of visa extension are the responsibility of the awardee. - 8.5.5. {I} An institution must request the Global Education and Scholarships Section to provide a 'No Objection Letter' for a further visa when DFAT authorises a variation that permits the awardee to stay in Australia past their initial visa expiry date. - 8.5.6. {I} The institution should make sure the passport details of the awardees and dependents (if any) are up to date in OASIS to enable DFAT's issuance of a correct 'No Objection Letter'. - 8.5.7. {S} If the Program Area approves an extension to an awardee's scholarship, the Global Education and Scholarships Section will provide a 'No Objection Letter' to allow the Department of Home Affairs to consider an awardee's application for a further student visa.